Italian participation on the Eastern Front: Italian Expeditionary Corps in Russia

 Constituted on 10 July 1941, the Italian Expeditionary Corps in Russia (CSIR) arrived in the southern Soviet Union between July and August 1941.
 The CSIR was initially subordinated to German General Eugen Ritter von Schobert's 11th Army.
 On 14 August 1941, the CSIR was transferred to the control of General Ewald von Kleist's 1st Panzer Group.
 On 25 October, 1st Panzer Group was redesignated as the 1st Panzer Army.
-The CSIR remained under von Kleist’s command until 3 June 1942, when it was subordinated to German General Richard Ruoff's 17th Army.
+The CSIR remained under von Kleist's command until 3 June 1942, when it was subordinated to German General Richard Ruoff's 17th Army.

 CSIR's original commander, General Francesco Zingales, fell ill in Vienna during the early stages of transport to the Soviet Union.
 On 14 July 1941, Zingales was replaced by General Giovanni Messe.

-The CSIR had three divisions: the 52nd Motorized Division, the 9th Motorized Division and the 3rd Cavalry Division.
+The CSIR had three divisions: the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta", the 9th Infantry Division "Pasubio" and the 52nd Infantry Division "Torino".